thecmart/manuals/Manuals/Creating a blank app with Firebase UI login and integrated Chat SDK.md

    Move your mouse over that line lines slowly, if android studio tells you that the version is outdated, enter the number of the latest version in place of the 4.2.0.

+8. Find the following lines of code in the `dependencies` section:

+       implementation 'androidx.appcompat:appcompat:1.0.0-beta01'
+       androidTestImplementation 'androidx.test:runner:1.1.0-alpha4'
+       androidTestImplementation 'androidx.test.espresso:espresso-core:3.1.0-alpha4'
+   Move your mouse over them and update them to their most recent versions if needs be.
+These currently are:

+       implementation 'androidx.appcompat:appcompat:1.1.0-alpha02'
+       androidTestImplementation 'androidx.test:runner:1.1.2-alpha02'
+       androidTestImplementation 'androidx.test.espresso:espresso-core:3.1.2-alpha01'

-8. Add this at the very end of the file: ```apply plugin: 'com.google.gms.google-services'```
+9. Add this at the very end of the file: ```apply plugin: 'com.google.gms.google-services'```

-9. Open the `activity_main.xml` file.
+10. Open the `activity_main.xml` file.
 You do this by going into the folder `app` on the left, then `src`, then `main`, then `res`, then `layout`, and finally click on `activity_main.xml`.

-10. Click on the button `Text` in the middle of the screen, then erase all the code you see, and copy the following code into it:
+11. Click on the button `Text` in the middle of the screen, then erase all the code you see, and copy the following code into it:

    ```
     <?xml version="1.0" encoding="utf-8"?>